 For those of you who consider retail therapy their favorite “sport”, SU – STORE, this concept shop in the Hamburg Schanzenviertel is filled with tons of labels like Levis, Sisters Point, and Derbe to name a few.

 Not Far From the Hamburg Schanzenviertel: Things To Do In The Nearby Karolinenviertel

 1) SHOP: Flohschanze

 One of the most iconic flea markets in the city, the Flohschanze has been in business since 2000.
-Open every Saturday from 8:00 am – 4:00 pm, people flock to this market for new and second hand items like books, records, clothing, jewellery, bicycles, and even furniture.
+Open every Saturday from 8:00 am – 4:00 pm, people flock to this market for new and second-hand items like books, records, clothing, jewelry, bicycles, and even furniture.
 True bargain hunters arrive as early in the day as possible to nab the very best deals.
-As the market’s covered, it’s open year round.
+As the market’s covered, it’s open year-round.
 If you’re hungry after all of that shopping, stroll to one of the nearby cafés for something to eat or drink.

 Location: Neuer Kamp 30, 20357